stefano-gristina/haproxy--swarm/README.md

 Haproxy Swarm

-This haproxy has the functionality to balance dynamically the http traffic to set of containers associated to a swarm docker service.
+This haproxy configuration has the functionality to balance dynamically the http traffic to set of containers associated to a swarm docker service.

 The microservices should be stateless, and it should permit to scale up and down the swarm services without any service impact.